The Rundown

 - Great protein and fat levels for hunting dogs

-- Good Omega fat levels for extra immune support
+- Good Omega fat levels for extra immune and skin health support

-- Contains DHa and L-carnitine, which are awesome supplements
+- Contains DHA and L-carnitine, which are essential for brain development

 CONS